Namibia: Save the Rhino Trust

 How is Save the Rhino Trust tackling this problem?

-As well as supporting the purchase of vehicles and fuel, Save the Rhino funds personnel costs, food for staff on patrols, uniforms, and the costs of running Save the Rhino Trust’s operations, including the base camps.
+As well as supporting the purchase of vehicles and fuel, Save the Rhino funds personnel costs, rations for staff on patrols, uniforms, and the costs of running Save the Rhino Trust’s operations, including the base camps.
 One such base is currently under construction for a new Mule Patrol Unit camp and our funds have also been allocated towards the digging of boreholes and construction of a fence to protect the mules from hungry lions.

 With SRT’s work expanding into the Nyae Nyae Conservancy, we have also funded the purchase of remote camera traps, SMART devices, rations, salaries, and solar charging systems to aid the monitoring efforts carried out by the newly trained local rangers here.

 We have supported Save the Rhino Trust since the early 1990s with grants from our funds as well as through fundraising events (Desert Trek Namibia in 2005 and Rhino Cycle Namibia for many years) and assisting fundraising applications.
 Since 2006, we have sent each of our Michael Hearn Interns (named after SRT’s charismatic Director of Research, who died too young in 2005) to Namibia to spend time working with the team.

 The value of black rhino recovery to the local people of the Kunene has been strengthened by the establishment of responsible rhino safaris for exclusive tourism adventures.